Mississippi judge declares mistrial in case of 2 white men charged in attack on Black FedEx driver

 BROOKHAVEN, Miss.
-(AP) — A Mississippi judge declared a mistrial Thursday in the case of two white men charged in an attack on a Black FedEx employee who was making a delivery.
+(AP) — Citing police errors, a Mississippi judge declared a mistrial Thursday in the case of two white men charged in an attack on a Black FedEx driver who was making a delivery.

 Brandon Case and his father, Gregory Case, are charged with attempted first-degree murder, conspiracy and shooting into the vehicle driven by D’Monterrio Gibson in January 2022.
 Gibson, now 25, was not injured.
 But the chase and gunfire led to complaints on social media of racism in Brookhaven, about an hour’s drive south of the state capital, Jackson.

 Judge David Strong said he made the mistrial decision because of errors by a Brookhaven Police Department detective.
-On Wednesday, the judge ended the day’s session early after Detective Vincent Fernando acknowledged under oath while the jury was out of the courtroom that he had not previously given prosecutors or defense attorneys a videotaped statement police had taken from Gibson.
+On Wednesday, the judge ended the session early after Detective Vincent Fernando acknowledged under oath while the jury was out of the courtroom that he had not previously given prosecutors or defense attorneys a videotaped statement police had taken from Gibson.

-The judge said the officer also improperly testified about guns found in the home of one of the men on trial and gun shell casings found outside the home.
+The judge said the officer also improperly testified about guns found in the home of one of the men on trial and shell casings found outside the home.
 Defense attorneys requested the mistrial, and Strong said he had no choice but to grant it.

 “In 17 years, I don’t think I’ve seen it,” the judge said of the errors.